-You should now be able to successfully import webbpsf in a Python session, or start the GUI with the command webbpsfgui.
+You should now be able to successfully import webbpsf in a Python session.

 Warning: If you have previously installed the data files for an earlier version of WebbPSF, and then update to a newer version, the software may prompt you that you must download and install a new updated version of the data files.